 Using the momentum generated from your hips and thighs protects your back, firms your butt and thighs, and works your abs, too.
 Slowly lower the ball while maintaining control to give your arms a nice workout as well.

-When you’re putting together a gym in your garage, you don’t need a ton of equipment or bulky machines.
-With a little organization and forethought, you’ll have everything you need to do the day's workout and enough space to park a Ford Explorer, too.
+When you’re building a DIY garage gym, you don’t need a ton of equipment or bulky machines.
+With a little organization and forethought, you’ll have everything you need to do the day's workout with our garage gym checklist and enough space to park a Ford Explorer, too.

-Here’s a list of basics that allows you to do any workout sequence without needlessly junking up your garage:
+Here’s a list of garage gym essentials that allow you to do any workout sequence without needlessly junking up your garage:

-Got your necessities?
+Got your garage gym essentials?
 Great—now all you need is the right setup.
 The rower and barbell may seem like a challenge, but remember: both of them can be stored vertically.
 Whether you choose hooks, shelves, or simply leaning them against the back wall, the amount of space they take up is negligible.

 Next, you’ll want storage for balls, ropes, and mats to keep them within reach but neatly organized.
 This is when you can get sly and just turn your plyo box over to make it a convenient equipment bin.